qutip/qutip-doc/guide/dynamics/dynamics-photocurrent.rst

 .. _photocurrent-intro:

-Photocurrent method, like monte-carlo method, allows for simulating an individual realization of the system evolution under continuous mesurement.
+Photocurrent method, like monte-carlo method, allows for simulating an individual realization of the system evolution under continuous measurement.

 Closed system
 -------------